The Impact of TV Advertising on Website Traffic: Immediate Response to TV Ads

 We do not observe the two individual components but only their sum $z_t \in \mathbb{N}_0$, $t=1,\ldots,n$.
 Additionally, we observe the times of ads $s_j \in \mathbb{R}^+$, $j=1,\ldots,m$.
 Note that while the website visits are recorded at discrete times $t \in \mathbb{N}^+$ (in our case minutes), we allow the times of ads to be recorded with higher precision (in our case seconds) and we treat them as real numbers.
 Our goal is to estimate the rates $\mu_t$ and $\lambda_t$, $t=1,\ldots,n$.
 For this purpose, let us impose some assumptions on their structure.

 First, we focus on people who saw an ad and visited the website afterwards.
 Naturally, there is a delay between the end of an ad and a subsequent website visit.
-We model the expected spread of website visits after an ad by function $V_s(t)$ which represents an expected portion of website visits at time $t \in \mathbb{N}^+$ for an ad that ends at time $s \in \mathbb{N}^+$.
-We define this function as
+For visits caused by an ad that ends at time $s \in \mathbb{R}^+$, we denote the probability of a visit occurring at time $t \in \mathbb{N}^+$ as the spread function.
+We assume this spread function is given by